 - Excellent haberdashery or notions (mercerie) stores in Geneva are Mercerie La Médina, at 5, rue de la Flèche (1207 GE), and Mercerie de la Madeleine, at 11, rue de la Madeleine (1211 GE).

-- I recently discovered Catherine B., a lovely shop in Geneva’s Old Town that is largely dedicated to embroidery and tapestry materials and kits, but also stocks useful items for sewing including ribbons, gorgeous tassels and thread, etc. Embroidery classes are offered on a regular basis.
+- Catherine B. is a lovely shop in Geneva’s Old Town that is largely dedicated to embroidery and tapestry materials and kits, but also stocks useful items for sewing including ribbons, gorgeous tassels and thread, etc. Embroidery classes are offered on a regular basis.

 - The Elna sewing store at the Balexert shopping mall offers a wide range of notions as well as sewing machines and sewing classes.

 - As stated above, Alja near Manor at Rue de Grenus, 2, offers sewing classes, as does Béatrice Rietsch at her shop “L’Atelier Mercerie – Les Toiles Fileuses” in Morges.

 - The Grand-Lancy branch of Ecole-Club Migros Genève offers a variety of sewing classes for different levels of learner.
 On the main page in the left-hand menu bar enter “couture” in the search window entitled chercher un cours and choose among the locations listed in Entrer un lieu.

 - Bernina has an outlet at the LaPraille shopping center selling their sewing machines, which they also service, and also haberdashery supplies and some quilting fabrics.